Students from Care

 - Email: firstname.lastname@example.org

-- students who have been looked after by someone other than their parents
+- you've been looked after by someone other than their parents

-- students who were previously considered to be care leavers by their local authority
+- you were previously considered to be care leavers by their local authority

 As part of our student community, you can receive: